almostengr/almostengr.github.io/docs/gardening/2019-04-10-how-to-start-a-garden-in-8-steps.md

 ---
 posted: 2019-04-10 06:40:42
 updated: 2019-06-26 20:23:35
+title: How to Start A Garden in 8 Steps
+author: Kenny Robinson
 ---

-# How to Start A Garden in 8 Steps

 ![](/images/2019.04.10-20190409_180534.jpg)